dslab-epfl/svshi/README.md

 ### Writing apps

-To write an app, you mainly have to modify the `main.py` file, optionally adding dependencies to the provided `requirements.txt`.
+To write an app, you mainly have to modify the `main.py` file, optionally adding dependencies to the provided `requirements.txt` in the project you generated following the [app generator](#app-generator) section.

 All the device instances you can use are already imported in `main.py`.
 They mirror what has been defined in the device prototypical structure file.